Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 Quantity | Items | Description |

-1 | Vest | Fleece or other synthetic material – to be worn as an extra layer for core body warmth; some people love them and others do not. |
+1 | Vest | To be worn as an extra layer for core body warmth. |

-1 pair | Gaiters | COBS will provide a basic pair of gaiters.
-Higher end gaiters are nice to have and are easier to use.
-Tall gaiters recommended for mountain sections.
-Ensure they're fitted over your boots.
-(Outdoor Research or REI=$$) |
+1 pair | Gaiters | COBS provides a basic pair of gaiters.
+Higher end gaiters may provide more coverage and may be easier to use. |

-1 pair | Neoprene Socks | Additional foot warmth for river and mountaineering sections.
-Warmer than wool or synthetic socks.
-Example: NRS Hydroskin Socks |
+1 pair | Neoprene Socks | Additional foot warmth for river or water sections. |

-1 pair | Neoprene Gloves | For river sections to help keep hands warmer and to help with blisters from paddling.
-This should be considered more during the spring and fall seasons. |
+1 pair | Neoprene Gloves | For river sections to maintain warmth in wet conditions.
+Also helps prevent blisters from paddling. |

-1 | Thermos |
+1 | Insulated cup |

 ½ liter size, maximum.
-Can be really nice for mid-day hot drinks. |
+Nice for hot drinks. |

 1 | Toys, Instruments, Books |

-You are welcome to bring hacky sacks, frisbees, musical instruments, and other fun stuff - just know that for all or some parts of the course you may not have access to these things. |
+You are welcome to bring hacky sacks, frisbees, musical instruments, and other fun stuff.
+You will only have access to these items for certain, limited times. |

 1 | Cell Phone & Charger |